apostergiou/idiomatic-ruby/README.md

 # Idiomatic-ruby

-A collection of Ruby tricks and idioms.
+A collection of Ruby idioms and patterns.

 ## Table of Contents